In an ectopic pregnancy, the fetus cannot survive.

 Treatment of Ectopic Pregnancy

-An ectopic pregnancy must be ended as soon as possible to save the life of the woman.
+An ectopic pregnancy must be treated as soon as possible to save the life of the pregnant woman.

-For small ectopic pregnancies that have not ruptured, one dose of the drug methotrexate, given by injection, can usually be used instead of surgery.
-The drug causes the ectopic pregnancy to shrink and disappear.
-After the drug is given, doctors do blood tests to measure hCG levels every week to determine whether treatment with methotrexate was successful.
+Small ectopic pregnancies that have not ruptured may be treated with one dose of the medication methotrexate, given by injection.
+Methotrexate causes the ectopic pregnancy to shrink and disappear.
+After methotrexate is given, doctors do blood tests to measure hCG levels every few days or once a week to determine whether treatment was successful.
 If hCG cannot be detected, treatment is considered successful.
-If methotrexate was unsuccessful, a second dose of methotrexate or surgery is needed.
+If one dose of methotrexate was unsuccessful, a second dose of methotrexate or surgery is needed.

-The fetus and placenta are removed surgically if doctors suspect the ectopic pregnancy has ruptured or if treatment with methotrexate is not indicated—for example, if the woman's blood test results are abnormal.
+The ectopic pregnancy is removed surgically if doctors suspect the ectopic pregnancy has ruptured or if treatment with methotrexate cannot be given—for example, if the ectopic pregnancy is large or if a woman has abnormal blood test results for kidney or liver function.

 Drugs Mentioned In This Article